-Requirements Action Steps under Yellow Phase Action Steps under Green Phase Lead Individual and Position Materials, Resources, and or Supports Needed PD Required (Y/N) Use of face coverings (masks or face shields) by all students Face coverings for anyone on District per the Pennsylvania Department of Health November 17, 2020 anyone on the presentation of the Pennsylvania Department of Health November 17, 2020 anyone on the presentation of the Pennsylvania Department of the District will and directives from the Pennsylvania Department of the United States of the District will follow the guidance of the District will follow the guidance of the District will follow the guidance of the Health regarding mask breaks: - eating or drinking when spaced at leasy operate equipment or execute a task; of the District will feet apart during face-covering the District of the District will follow the guidance of the Distric n.
-As of July 24, 2020, and mises is obligated to wear a continue to monitor guidance epartment of Health. elds (both installed and flexible) y protection.
-Students not able to eze' guard shield for their desk. coverings. the Pennsylvania Department of st 6 feet apart; or, an unsafe condition in which to r, Building Principal NA N Unique safety protocols for students with complex needs or other vulnerable individuals Students with complex or low-incidence their IEP or 504 Plan updated to ensure District may request medical document provided by the child's treating physicial Medically fragile students and staff ass have a daily symptom screening at school Staff with complex needs should contact Resources to discuss their specific circ e access to instruction.
-The ation and other information be in(s).
-Igned to those students should ool. et the Director of Human Building Principal NA N
+Requirements Action Steps under Yellow Phase Action Steps under Green Phase Lead Individual and Position Materials, Resources, and or Supports Needed PD Required (Y/N) Use of face coverings (masks or face shields) by all students Face coverings for anyone on District the Pennsylvania Department of Heal the premises is obligated to wear a m will continue to monitor guidance and Department of Health.
+Physical barriers such as plexiglass s will be used in classrooms.
+Students a portable 'sneeze' guard shield for the The District will follow the guidance of Health regarding mask breaks: - eating or drinking when spaced at leating the same perate equipment or execute a task; -at least 6 feet apart during 'face-cover 10 minutes. th.
+As of July 24, 2020, anyone on ask or face covering.
+The District directives from the Pennsylvania thields (both installed and flexible) not able to wear a mask shall have heir desk.
+If the Pennsylvania Department of east 6 feet apart; or, as an unsafe condition in which to or, Building Principal NA N Unique safety protocols for students with complex needs or other vulnerable individuals Students with complex or low-incident their IEP or 504 Plan updated to ensure District may request medical docume provided by the child's treating physical Medically fragile students and staff as have a daily symptom screening at some Staff with complex needs should contract Resources to discuss their specific circumstance. are access to instruction.
+The intation and other information be sian(s). ssigned to those students should chool. act the Director of Human Building Principal NA N Strategic deployment of staff District has developed a model of provirtual and in-person instruction for grachedule at the secondary level, and wellness instruction and support into ades K-12, the use of a block the inclusion of social emotional Building Principal NA N